-Please note that you may be required to obtain permission or training from the equipment caretaker before use.
+Please note: You may be required to obtain permission or training from the BSB Microscope Imaging Manager/Specialist before use.

 The MCDB Imaging Labs contain advanced microscope equipment, image capture systems, software, and other resources available to all MCDB researchers and collaborators.
 This shared equipment is provided by the department to best aid as many research labs as possible.

 Take the east elevator.
 Scan your badge to select B to go down to the basement.
 Turn left out of the elevator and scan badge to access the microscope suite.